Gi60s/openapi-enforcer-middleware/docs-src/guide/controllers.md

 # Referencing Controllers

 You know [how to define a controller](#defining-controllers).
-Here we cover how you can set up the Open API Enforcer middleware can call it.
+Here we cover how you can set up the OpenAPI Enforcer middleware can call it.

 ## Controllers in Files